FIFA lifts transfer embargo on Punjab FC | Goal.com

 After the player and the club were embroiled in a contractual dispute, FIFA’s Dispute Resolution Chamber (DRC) passed a judgement in favour of the footballer on February 13 and had instructed the club to pay the compensation amount to the player within 45 days.

 But despite the directive, the club failed to honour their obligation to the footballer within March 31, 2020.
-As a result, the transfer ban was imposed by the DRC and the club had been instructed to clear the players’ dues at the earliest.
+As a result, a transfer ban was imposed by the DRC and the club was instructed to clear the players’ dues at the earliest.

 As per the contract, the player was supposed to earn $2000 per month and the final settlement amount was decided at $18,000 plus an interest rate of 5 per cent per annum on the amount as of August 29, 2019.